yusefnapora/pixelbook-linux/README.md

 #### Remapping keyboard keys

-If you decide after the install that you want the change the keyboard mapping, you can edit `/lib/udev/hwdb.d/61-eve-keyboard.hwdb` as root and change the keycodes on the right-hand of the equal signs for the keys you want to change.
+If you decide after the install that you want to change the keyboard mapping, you can edit `/lib/udev/hwdb.d/61-eve-keyboard.hwdb` as root and change the keycodes on the right-hand of the equal signs for the keys you want to change.